kalekundert/recipes/bread/pugliese.md

    ingredients are well-incorporated.
 Set this mixture aside in a warm place, covered, and let rise for 16-24 hours.

-2. Mix the dough ingredients in a stand mixer until the dough is cohesive and elastic (but not necessarily smooth), about 10 min.
+2. Mix the dough ingredients in a stand mixer until the dough passes the window-pane test, about 10 min.

 3. Cover the dough and let it rise in a warm place for 2-3 hours, gently performing a drop-hook fold (mix with the dough hook for a few seconds, flip